aws-samples/aws-tf-cdu/README.md

     - **The Amazon S3 bucket name must be globally unique.**
 - The target VPC along with the target Subnets exist and are identified via tags.
   - A [vpc](./examples/vpc) example is provided that provisions VPC, Subnets and related resources with example tagging.
-- Optionally, Route 53 Hosted zone exists and identified by name.
+- Optionally, Amazon Route 53 Hosted zone exists and identified by name.
   - The [vpc](./examples/vpc) example also creates a private hosted zone.
 - A unique project code name e.g., `cdu-x` is identified that will be used to uniformly name the key aliases.
 - Uniform resource tagging scheme is identified.